Mental Health Throughout The Year: How To Support Your Employees During Each Season

 seizoenen

-Winter: The blues or a meaningful time?
+Winter: The winter blues or a meaningful time?

 The winter blues are world-famous.
 Our biological rhythm is disrupted because the shorter days cause us to produce more melatonin.
 This means we get tired more quickly, are irritable, and can’t concentrate as well.

 In addition, we get less vitamin D because we aren’t getting as much sun on our skin.
-As a result, we feel sad and gloomier, don’t want to socialize as much, and tend to reach for unhealthy foods.
+As a result, we feel sad and gloomier, don’t want to socialise as much, and tend to reach for unhealthy foods.

 But as well as this, winter is an excellent time to take on meaningful projects.
 Because once December is out the way, there are fewer social distractions than in spring and summer, says psychologist Ida.
 “As well as meaningful projects, this period is perfectly suited for promoting quality connections amongst smaller groups.”

-How to support your employees during the winter
+How to support your employees during the winter (blues)

 Most of your employees will probably be familiar with the concept of the winter blues.
 This means you’ll mainly need to focus on giving out the correct information and support so that they can take care of themselves during the darker months.